Monday to Friday: 9:00 AM - 6:30 PM

 - in the case of an employee whose employment has lasted for more than three years, at the end of the eighth week following the serving of notice to the other party.

 These are minimum periods and may be increased by contracts between the parties.
 You can choose to ignore the notice period.
 The party who does not abide by the rule to serve notice shall pay compensation covering the wages which correspond to the term of notice.
 Please note that, while calculating the notice pay, gross salary with material benefits that are provided to the employee regularly shall be taken into account.

-While terminating an employment contract annual leave and overtime work of an employee (first 270 hours of overtime work are included to the salary) shall also be paid by the employer.
+While terminating an employment contract annual leave and overtime work of an employee (the first 270 hours of overtime work are included in the salary) shall also be paid by the employer.